 Where can I find the audition music?

 Only paid registrants will receive the audition music via email.
-If you would like to receive the Technique Packet and not register for an event please click here.

 What do I need to bring for camps?